Jujutsu Kaisen 0 (film): Theatrical

-Home media
+Other releases

-The Blu-ray and DVD versions of the film were released in Japan on September 21, 2022.
-Besides the regular version, a special edition featuring interviews, live footage of the film's premiere, and a commentary track was also released in Japan.
+The film was released on DVD and Blu-ray Disc sets in Japan on September 21, 2022.
+Besides the regular version, a special edition featuring interviews, live footage of the film's premiere, and a commentary track was also released.
 The regular DVD sold 30,000 copies during its release week, while the deluxe edition sold 28,000 copies, with both topping charts and surpassing the record sales of the 2021 film My Hero Academia: World Heroes' Mission as the best-selling anime DVD of 2022 in its first week of release.
 The deluxe Blu-ray edition sold 65,000 units while the regular edition sold 27,000 units during their releases weeks, which also set records in charts, overtaking the record set by the anime Girls und Panzer.

+The film was also streamed on Netflix in Japan, where it was the ninth most watched work of 2023 (based on the number of weeks it was featured on a weekly top 10, according to Netflix data).

+In North America, Crunchyroll released the film on Blu-ray Disc on March 21, 2023.